Compressed Momentum-based Single-Point Zeroth-Order Algorithm for Stochastic Distributed Nonconvex Optimization: Preliminaries and problem formulation

-\subsection{Zeroth-order optimization}
+\subsection{Zeroth-Order Optimization}

-This section concentrates on utilizing the stochastic zeroth-order (ZO) information to estimate the gradients of local objective functions.
+This section concentrates on utilizing the zeroth-order (ZO) information to estimate the gradients of local objective functions.
 In the absence of explicit gradient expressions, we assume each agent could query the local function value at one point.

 Let $F(x) = \mathbb{E}_{\xi}[f(x,\xi)]$, where $f(x,\xi)$ denotes a stochastic differentiable function.
-As shown in \cite{flaxman2004online}, the one-point estimator can be constructed as
+As shown in \cite{flaxman2004online}, the one-point of the gradient can be constructed as

-where $x$ means the optimization variable, $\gamma > 0$ denotes the parameter that sets the level of smoothing.
-And $u$ is a random vector that follows a symmetric distribution, $d$ means the problem dimension.
-To solve the problem (\ref{Section2.1-1}), agent $i$ can only query the function values of $f_i$ at exactly one point.
-These function queries are assumed as $\tilde{f}_i= f_i+ \varphi_{i}$.
-We note that $\varphi_i$ is added to differentiate between the stochastic nature of $f_i$ and the noise imposed on its querying.
-Then, we assume that the function queries are
+where $\gamma > 0$ denotes the smoothing radius and $u$ is a random vector that follows a symmetric distribution.

+To solve the problem (\ref{Section2.1-1}), agent $i$ can only query the function value of $f_i$ at one point.
+The function query is assumed to be noisy $\tilde{f}_i({x_{i}},{\xi _{i}})= f_i({x_{i}},{\xi _{i}})+ \varphi_{i}$, where $\varphi_i$ denotes additive observation noise. \begin{remark} Since ZO optimization methods require a function evaluation at each iteration to estimate the gradient, the queried function value may be affected not only by the stochastic nature of $f_i$, but also an additional noise introduced in the function query process.
+Thus, $\varphi_i$ is introduced to model this additive observation noise.
+This separation clarifies how different noise sources affect the gradient estimator and the convergence analysis. \end{remark} Then, we assume that the function queries are